 - toasted sesame seeds

-- 1 green onion, sliced thinly
+- 1 green onion sliced thinly

 - In a medium bowl, combine all the ingredients for the sauce.
 Set aside.

-- Season chicken with salt, pepper, tapioca starch and 1 tablespoon of sauce/marinade.
+Season chicken with salt, pepper, tapioca starch and 1 tablespoon of sauce/marinade.

-- Add oil to a wok or a large non-stick skillet over medium-high heat.
+Add oil to a wok or a large non-stick skillet over medium-high heat.

-- Add the chicken and stir-fry for 5-6 minutes, or until the chicken is starting to brown.
+Add the chicken and stir fry for 5-6 minutes, or until the chicken is starting to brown.

 - Toss in the broccoli and bell peppers and cook for 2-3 minutes, or until the vegetables are crisp-tender and the chicken is cooked through.
 Pour in the remaining sauce and add the cashews.
-Toss everything together and allow sauce to bubble and thicken.
+Toss everything together and allow the sauce to bubble and thicken.
 Season with salt, pepper or red pepper chili flakes as needed.

 - Remove from heat and serve warm on a large platter or over zoodles, cauliflower rice(paleo), quinoa or regular rice or noodles.
 Sprinkle with sesame seeds and green onions if desired.